duskpoet/emocks/README.md

 emocks - express mocks
 emocks is a mocking middleware for express servers.
 ## How does it work?
-* Organize all your mocks using folder structure, that will correspond your api url.
+* Organize all of your mocks using folder structure, representing your api url
 * You can use HTTP VERBS as file names to create different mocks
 * You can use static .json files for responses or .js modules, that can create dynamic answers

 ## Supported features
 * json, dynamic answers
 * custom headers
-* live update

 ## Installation
     npm install emocks
 ## Example
-    Assume we have the following folder structure:
+    Assuming we have the following folder structure:
 ```
 |-- mocks
   |-- users